 The purpose of this petition is to seek a sentence reduction and/or pardon for Jennifer Fichter.
-This petition will be sent to the members of Florida's Office of Executive Clemency and the judge who passed the sentence.
+This petition will be sent to the members of Florida's Office of Executive Clemency.
 Please read below and sign if you agree.

 Jennifer Fichter is a former Florida teacher who had sex with several of her students, all of whom were 17 years old.
 These students willingly had sex with Jennifer, however they were below the age of consent in the state of Florida.
 As a result, Jennifer was sentenced to 22 years in prison.
 This is wrong for many reasons:

 Rape is a serious crime, because of the suffering it causes to its victims.
 Jennifer's students were willing participants in her actions, so she should not be prosecuted as a rapist.

 2. Jennifer's prison sentence of 22 years is double the average length for a rape conviction. (http://bjs.gov/content/pub/pdf/SOO.PDF

 The crime is LESS serious, but the sentence is MORE serious.

 3. The students were 17 years old, or more than 94.4% of the way towards legal adulthood.

 4. The students were old enough to be tried as adults, and therefore cannot be called children.